janimiyarj/My-Profile/README.md

 - 📫 How to reach me **janimiyarj@gmail.com**

-- ⚡ Fun fact **Fun Fact: Data scientists spend about 80% of their time cleaning and preparing data, and only 20% of their time actually analyzing it.
-So, if you think data science is all about making groundbreaking discoveries, think again—it's mostly about scrubbing dirty data!**
+- ⚡ Fun fact: Data scientists spend about 80% of their time cleaning and preparing data, and only 20% of their time actually analyzing it.
+So, if you think data science is all about making groundbreaking discoveries, think again—it's mostly about scrubbing dirty data!

 <h3 align="left">Connect with me:</h3>
 <p align="left">